André Gaulin

-André Gaulin (born July 5, 1936) is a Quebec politician, he previously served as the member for Taschereau in the Quebec National Assembly as a member of the Parti Québécois from 1994 until 1998.
+André Gaulin (born July 5, 1936) is a Quebec politician who served as the member for Taschereau in the Quebec National Assembly as a member of the Parti Québécois from 1994 until 1998.

 Biography

 He obtained a bachelor's degree in pedagogy, a bachelor's degree in catechesis, a bachelor's degree in history and a diploma from the Ecole normale supérieure in Paris. a master's degree in letters from Université Laval and a doctorate from the Université de Sherbrooke. he was known as Brother Marie-Conrad from his religious community Frères des Ecoles Chrétiennes between 1956 and 1966.

 Gaulin went on to teach in elementary, high school and college, becoming a professor at Université Laval.

-President of the professors' union of École normale de Laval from 1968 to 1970 and then became President of le Association québécoise des professeurs de français from 1970 to 1972, he was the founding Co-President of the Mouvement Québec français in 1970 and member of its executive committee.
+He became President of the professors' union of École normale de Laval from 1968 to 1970 and then became President of le Association québécoise des professeurs de français from 1970 to 1972.
+He was the founding co-President of the Mouvement Québec français in 1970 and member of its executive committee.